Linda Doyle: Provostship

-In April 2021 she was elected by a body of 870 staff and 6 students to the role of provost of Trinity College Dublin, the chief officer of the institution, with full responsibility for academic work, operations and finance.
-The other two candidates in the election were also women, Linda Hogan and Jane Ohlmeyer, paving the way for the first female provost since the founding of the college by Elizabeth I in 1592.
+In April 2021, she was elected by a body of 870 staff and 6 students to the role of provost of Trinity College Dublin, now known as Provost and President, the chief officer of the institution, with full responsibility for academic work, operations and finance.
+The other two candidates in the election were also women, Linda Hogan and Jane Ohlmeyer, paving the way for the first female provost since the founding of the college by Queen Elizabeth I in 1592.
 After the elimination of one candidate in the first round, Doyle won the second round by 517 votes to 270.
 She assumed the office on 1 August 2021, moving to the official residence on campus.
 As provost, Doyle was also made chairperson of the board of Science Gallery Dublin, while remaining a member of that of the Science Gallery International network.
 Ahead of taking office, Doyle announced her nomination of Prof. Orla Shiels as vice-provost, with nominations of bursar (head of finance), registrar and dean of students in her hands for 1 September also.

 There was controversy when, soon after Science Gallery Dublin was included as one of the named projects of a 400 million euro fundraising campaign, and just days after Doyle opened the first exhibition at the gallery since closure due to Covid pandemic restrictions, staff were told that it would close permanently in February 2022, with no prior consultation with workers, State, the public or donors, and a refusal of comment.
 The past provost, Patrick Prendergast, also chairperson of Science Gallery International, said that closure would be a serious loss, and the gallery's founding chairperson, Chris Horn, commented with regret, and that it was "important that the new Provost, Linda Doyle, understands the public sentiment in favour of growing the Gallery, not closing it…" Doyle tweeted about a positive phone call with the Minister for Higher Education at the end of October, and by January 2022, after talks with Government departments and a comment by the Taoiseach in the Dail, Doyle made clear that the closure would proceed, but that it might reopen with a new working model.

 Trinity's student newspaper, The University Times, concluded after Doyle's first semester that she did appear committed to a more transparent operation, and was more accessible than her predecessor but had faced controversy over a slow return to in-person lectures, the Science Gallery closure, and problems with plans for the Trinity East extension project and the temporary relocation of the Book of Kells exhibition.